whyevenquestion1t/tiny-llm/book/src/week1-01-attention.md

 Implement `MultiHeadAttention`.
 The layer takes a batch of vectors, maps it through the K, V, Q weight matrixes, and use the attention function we implemented in task 1 to compute the result.
 The output needs to be mapped using the O weight matrix.

-You will also need to implement the `linear` function first.
+You will also need to implement the `linear` function in `basics.py` first.
 For `linear`, it takes a tensor of the shape `N.. x I`, a weight matrix of the shape `O x I`, and a bias vector of the shape `O`.
 The output is of the shape `N.. x O`. `I` is the input dimension and `O` is the output dimension.

 For the `MultiHeadAttention` layer, the input tensors `query`, `key`, `value` have the shape `N x L x E`, where `E` is the dimension of the embedding for a given token in the sequence.
 The `K/Q/V` weight matrixes will map the tensor into key, value, and query